 - 5.30.
-A charity has entitlement to a legacy when a benefactor has left a valid will and the benefactor has died.
+A charity has For accounting purposes, entitlement to a legacy cannot arise withoutwhen thea benefactor has left a charity knowing of both the existence of a valid will and the death of the benefactor has died.
 When considering the validity of a will, a charity should consider the existence and nature of any challenges or other claims that the charity is aware of.
 A legacy will normally be recognised when the charity has sufficient evidence that a legacy has been left to them and the executor is satisfied that the property in question will not be required to satisfy claims on the estate. - 5.31.
-Where a legacy is subject to the interest of a life tenant, the legacy would not be recognised as income until the death of the life tenant. - 5.32.
-Recognition of legacy income is normally probable when: - there has been grant of probate or, in Scotland, grant of confirmation; - the executors have established that there are sufficient assets in the estate, after settling any liabilities, to pay the legacy; and - any conditions attached to the legacy are either within the control of the charity or have been met. - 5.33.
+Where a legacy is subject to the interest of a life tenant, the legacy would not be recognised as income until the death of the life tenant. - 5.28.
+Those charities with databases of current donors may well have information about an individual donor's intention or decision to leave a gift to them in their will and charities may also employ agents or carry out their own research to review publicly available information on recent deaths including the granting of probate.
+Charities having such information should use this information when developing their accounting policy for recognising income from legacies.
+For accounting purposes, evidence of entitlement to a legacy exists when the charity has sufficient evidence that a gift has been left to them and the executor is satisfied that the property in question will not be required to satisfy claims in the estate. - 5.29.
+Of itself, establishing entitlement is insufficient to recognise legacy income.
+The recognition of the gift is also affected by the probability of receipt and the ability to estimate with sufficientaccuracy the amount receivable. - 5.30.5.32.
+Receipt of a legacy must be recognised when it is probable that it will be received.
+Receipt Recognition of legacy income is normally probable when: - there has been grant of probate or, in Scotland, grant of confirmation; - the executors have established that there are sufficient assets in the estate, after settling any liabilities, to pay the legacy; and - any conditions attached to the legacy are either within the control of the charity or have been met. - 5.31.
 Legacy income must only be recognised when it can be reliably measured.
-Charities should measure or estimate the fair value of the legacy income receivable based on the information available. - 5.34.
+Charities should measure or estimate the fair value of the legacy income receivable - 5.32. based on the information available.
+The fair value receivable will generally be the expectedcash amount to be distributed to the charity from the estate.
+Legacy income must only

+5.34.
 Those charities with databases of current donors may well have information about an individual donor's intention or decision to leave a gift to them in their will and charities may also employ agents or carry out their own research to review publicly available information on recent deaths including the granting of probate or, in Scotland, confirmation.
-Charities having such information should consider using this information when developing their accounting policy for recognising income from legacies. - 5.35.
-Charities that receive numerous legacies in a reporting period and have detailed historical information on the settlement of legacies may apply an estimation technique in measuring the value of legacies that are recognised to allow for potential variation in settlement values and the risk of a will being contested.
-For example, where a charity has numerous immaterial legacies the charity may estimate the monetary value of the income that it expects to receive from legacies by using a portfolio approach and applying a formula or mathematical model. - 5.36.
-A portfolio approach is unsuitable for individually material legacies or when a charity only receives legacies infrequently, as these must be considered individually.
-When a portfolio approach is not adopted charities must recognise a legacy when the executors have determined that a payment can be made following the agreement of the estate's accounts, or on notification by the executors that payment will be made. - 5.37.
-Where a payment is received from an estate or is notified as receivable by the executors after the reporting date and before the accounts are authorised for issue but it is clear that the payment had been agreed by the executors prior to the end of the reporting period, then it should be treated as an adjusting event and accrued as income if receipt is probable.
-All accounting treatments and disclosures, including accounting for income from legacies and accounting for adjusting events, should be considered in the context of materiality.
-Refer to Module 13 Events After the Reporting Period for guidance on differentiationg between adjusting and non-adjusting events and to paragraphs 3.15 - 3.19 of this SORP for guidance on materiality.
+Charities having

+Page 70